FiloSottile/age/README.md

     age --decrypt [-i KEY] [-o OUTPUT] [INPUT]

 Options:
-    -o OUTPUT                   Write the result to the file at path OUTPUT.
+    -o, --output OUTPUT         Write the result to the file at path OUTPUT.
     -a, --armor                 Encrypt to a PEM encoded format.
     -p, --passphrase            Encrypt with a passphrase.
     -r, --recipient RECIPIENT   Encrypt to the specified RECIPIENT.
 Can be repeated.